Wheeler–Feynman absorber theory: Key result

-The total field is retarded, and causality is not violated.
+The total field is then the observed pure retarded field.

 The assumption that the free field is identically zero is the core of the absorber idea.
 It means that the radiation emitted by each particle is completely absorbed by all other particles present in the universe.
 To better understand this point, it may be useful to consider how the absorption mechanism works in common materials.
 At the microscopic scale, it results from the sum of the incoming electromagnetic wave and the waves generated from the electrons of the material, which react to the external perturbation.
 If the incoming wave is absorbed, the result is a zero outgoing field.
 In the absorber theory the same concept is used, however, in presence of both retarded and advanced waves.

+Arrow of time ambiguity

 The resulting wave appears to have a preferred time direction, because it respects causality.
 However, this is only an illusion.
 Indeed, it is always possible to reverse the time direction by simply exchanging the labels emitter and absorber.
 Thus, the apparently preferred time direction results from the arbitrary labelling.
+Wheeler and Feynman claimed that thermodynamics picked the observed direction; cosmological selections have also been proposed.

+The requirement of time-reversal symmetry, in general, is difficult to reconcile with the principle of causality.
+Maxwell's equations and the equations for electromagnetic waves have, in general, two possible solutions: a retarded (delayed) solution and an advanced one.
+Accordingly, any charged particle generates waves, say at time $t_0 = 0$ and point $x_0 = 0$, which will arrive at point $x_1$ at the instant $t_1 = x_1/c$ (here $c$ is the speed of light), after the emission (retarded solution), and other waves, which will arrive at the same place at the instant $t_2 = -x_1/c$, before the emission (advanced solution).
+The latter, however, violates the causality principle: advanced waves could be detected before their emission.
+Thus the advanced solutions are usually discarded in the interpretation of electromagnetic waves.

+In the absorber theory, instead charged particles are considered as both emitters and absorbers, and the emission process is connected with the absorption process as follows: Both the retarded waves from emitter to absorber and the advanced waves from absorber to emitter are considered.
+The sum of the two, however, results in causal waves, although the anti-causal (advanced) solutions are not discarded a priori.

 Alternatively, the way that Wheeler/Feynman came up with the primary equation is: They assumed that their Lagrangian only interacted when and where the fields for the individual particles were separated by a proper time of zero.
 So since only massless particles propagate from emission to detection with zero proper time separation, this Lagrangian automatically demands an electromagnetic like interaction.